Below is a photographic copy of the original

 DR has repeatedly had initial-encounters with archons who already have

-a strong pre-opinion about DR without having previously talked with him
+a strong pre-opinion about DR without ever having previously talked with him

 or read any of his works.
 Numerous other scholars